-The Debtor believes LTD Teamwork Realty, LLC will be a reliable property manager and tenant.
-Income generated by LTD Teamwork Realty, LLC has enabled Ms. D'Aoust to pay more than \$28,000 toward back real estate taxes early within the 2017 tax year before the bankruptcy was filed.
-Income generated from LTD Teamwork Realty, LLC also as enabled Ms. D'Aoust to make substantial contributions to the administrative expenses of this bankruptcy (approximately \$19,000 which includes \$4,000 in postpetition real estate taxes; \$11,000 in attorneys' fee deposits; and \$4,000 for the appraiser).
+The Debtor believes Teamwork Realty will be a reliable property manager and tenant.
+Income generated by Teamwork Realty recently has enabled Ms. D'Aoust and/or Teamwork Realty to pay more than \$28,000 toward back real estate taxes early within the 2017 tax year before the bankruptcy was filed.
+Income generated from Teamwork Realty also as enabled Ms. D'Aoust to make substantial contributions to the administrative expenses of this bankruptcy (approximately \$19,000 which includes \$4,000 in postpetition real estate taxes; \$14,000 in attorneys' fee deposits; and \$4,000 for the appraiser).

-From Jan 1 - September 30, 2017, LTD Teamwork Realty, LLC has had gross revenue from sales commissions in the amount of \$79,347.
+From Jan 1 - September 30, 2017, Teamwork Realty has had gross revenue from sales commissions in the amount of \$79,347.
 This is an increase of almost \$20,000 more than the annual commissions for last year.
 In prior years, the gross real estate commissions were: \$59,380 - 2016; \$61,026 - 2015; and 2014 - \$60,930.
 The noticeable increase in 2017 is due to a continuing improvement in the real estate market and the stabilization of Ms. D'Aoust's family situation (e.g. the passing of her family member and taking custody of the minor child).
-Also, filing the Debtor into bankruptcy has enabled Ms. D'Aoust to stabilize her financial situation by preventing foreclosure and gaining the breather she needed to focus on filling a vacancy and renewing the other leases for the Real Estate with small rent increases.
+Also, filing the Debtor into bankruptcy has enabled Ms. D'Aoust to stabilize her financial situation by preventing foreclosure and gaining the breathing room she needed to focus on filling a vacancy and renewing the other leases for the Real Estate with small rent increases.
 It has also allowed Ms. D'Aoust to re-focus on her real estate sales business.
-Going forward, with a continually improving real estate market and having a set budget for payments under the Plan, Ms. D'Aoust will be able to focus on selling real estate, the thing she does best.
+Going forward, with a continually improving real estate rental market and having a set budget for payments under the Plan, Ms. D'Aoust will be able to focus on selling real estate and serving at the Debtor's property manager, the things she does best.